Alexis Hohman came to College of DuPage as an undecided student who thought about majoring in art.

 “I think my passion for the garden goes back to my love of creating.
 Creating the garden and growing the food is an artful process that can benefit both the students on campus as well as the community.”

 After earning her Associate in Science degree, Hohman transferred to the University of Toledo and graduated with a bachelor’s degree in Pharmaceutical Sciences with a major in cosmetic science and formulation design.
-She now works as a research and lab technician at Bell International Labs, which makes products in skin, hair, sun and lip care.
+She then worked as a research and lab technician at Bell International Labs, which makes products in skin, hair, sun and lip care, before becoming an associate scientist for Estee Lauder’s Aveda.

 For students considering attending College of DuPage, Hohman advises them to just go for it.